Surrogacy

+Surrogacy is an arrangement whereby a woman gets pregnant and gives birth on behalf of another person or couple who will become the child's legal parents after birth.
+People pursue surrogacy for a variety of reasons such as infertility, dangers or undesirable factors of pregnancy, or when pregnancy is a medical impossibility.
+Surrogacy is highly controversial and only legal in twelve countries.

+A surrogacy relationship or legal agreement contains the person who carries the pregnancy and gives birth and the person or persons who take custody of the child after birth.
+The person giving birth is the gestational carrier, sometimes referred to as the birth mother, surrogate mother or surrogate.
+Those taking custody are called the commissioning or intended parents.
+The biological mother may be the surrogate or the intended parent or neither.
+Gestational carriers are usually introduced to intended parents through third-party agencies, or other matching channels.
+They are usually required to participate in processes of insemination (no matter traditional or IVF), pregnancy, and delivery.

 In surrogacy arrangements, monetary compensation may or may not be involved.
 Receiving money for the arrangement is known as commercial surrogacy.
-The legality and cost of surrogacy varies widely between jurisdictions, sometimes resulting in problematic international or interstate surrogacy arrangements.
-Couples seeking a surrogacy arrangement in a country where it is banned sometimes travel to a jurisdiction that permits it.
-In some countries, surrogacy is legal only if money is not exchanged.
+The legality and cost of surrogacy varies widely between jurisdictions, contributing to fertility tourism, and sometimes resulting in problematic international or interstate surrogacy arrangements.
+For example, those living in a country where surrogacy is banned travel to a jurisdiction that permits it.
+In some countries, surrogacy is legal if there is no financial gain.

-Where commercial surrogacy is legal, couples may use the help of third-party agencies to assist in the process of surrogacy by finding a surrogate and arranging a surrogacy contract with her.
-These agencies often screen surrogates' psychological and other medical tests to ensure the best chance of healthy gestation and delivery.
-They also usually facilitate all legal matters concerning the intended parents and the surrogate.
+Where commercial surrogacy is legal, third-party agencies may assist by finding a surrogate and arranging a surrogacy contract with her.
+These agencies often obtain medical tests to ensure healthy gestation and delivery.
+They also usually facilitate legal matters concerning the intended parents and the gestational carrier.

 Methods

-Surrogacy may be either traditional or gestational, which are differentiated by the genetic origin of the egg.
-Gestational surrogacy tends to be more common than traditional surrogacy and is considered less legally complex.